Skip to content

 The human brain loves repetition.
 Loves it.
 Looooooooooooves it.

 Our minds are natural pattern-seekers and repetition gives us the satisfaction of witnessing patterns in actions.
 We notice a pattern, we get a neurological reward.
-Writing is an opportunity to give your readers so much satisfaction this way.
+Writing is an opportunity to give your readers so much satisfaction.
+If you take nothing else from this creative advice, try to take this: when you repeat yourself, people connect the dots and get a thrill.

 If you want to get people hooked on your story (or on your entire body of work) give them something recognizable that happens over and over.
 Think of a director working with the same actors but having them play different roles in different films.
 Think of a catchy chorus in a pop song.
 The brain loves the ease and comfort of something predictable enough that it can follow along.